-In line with the Coordinated Scheme for First or Primary Schools, parents of children starting in Reception at a First and Primary School will be informed of the outcome of their application in April 2019.
+In line with the Coordinated Scheme for First or Primary Schools, parents of children starting in Reception at a First and Primary School will be informed of the outcome of their application in the April prior to their child's September start.
 Parents applying for places in other year groups in all schools will be notified under the arrangements of the relevant Coordinated Scheme.

 The parents of all pupils who are starting school must complete a parental preference form.
 This is referred to in the Co-ordinated Scheme as the COMMON APPLICATION FORM (accessible online).
 This also includes anyone living in the catchment area of the school or whose children are already attending our l/nursery.
-The form must be returned to the Local Authority no later than 16th January.
+The form must be returned to the Local Authority no later than the date stated on their website.
 Applications received after this date will normally only be considered after all those received on or before the cut-off date.
 Offers and refusals of places will be posted/emailed by the Local Authority.